family-richards/emailHelpers/README.md

 mailer.quit()
 ```

 `emailHelpers` makes it easier to code your project, reduces the complexity of it, and also makes it easier to read (in my opinion).
+## Installing `emailHelpers`
 To install emailHelpers, use pip.
 On a platform that only has Python 3:
 ```bash
 python -m pip install emailHelpers
 ```